thegrommet/thegrommet.github.io/_posts/2017-11-24-estimates-a-new-point-system.md

 In all cases, we found that estimates were consistently off the mark.
 Among the problems we experienced:

-- 1-point tasks varied greatly in actual time required to execute, from trivial five minute fixes to multi-hour projects with balooning scopes.
+- 1-point tasks varied greatly in actual time required to execute, from trivial five minute fixes to multi-hour projects with ballooning scopes.
 - We didn't always recognize the effect on the rest of the team, the coordination to execute, or the vagueness of the request.
 - A task's estimate often didn't correlate to hours because of external factors: stakeholder review steps, code review change requests, discovered problems on the way to implementation, and changing requirements discovered late in the process.
 - We estimated bug tickets similarly, but found that we were further off the mark for them.
 - We often still correlated point sizes to hours, without evaluating the meta-work of chasing down stakeholders, confirming requests, and iterating through requested changes.

-Since I joined the team, I'd been advocating for time to do a verbal "sketch implementation" of each task, talking through what we'd chang about each part of our system to achieve the goal, and come up with a rough plan before beginning, and to spend time investigating what would be required before estimating any task that we couldn't do that with.
+Since I joined the team, I'd been advocating for time to do a verbal "sketch implementation" of each task, talking through what we'd change about each part of our system to achieve the goal, and come up with a rough plan before beginning, and to spend time investigating what would be required before estimating any task that we couldn't do that with.
 While there was no resistance to this, there was no formal process for doing so and we routinely skipped this during planning meetings, where everyone was on the linbe.

 At another company I'd worked with, we used a simplified system, fully admitting that task descriptions often have no strict relationship to hours worked.
 We estimated on a three point scale: